 Before attaching the caliper ensure that the brake pads are fully retracted in the caliper.
-New brakes will be supplied fully retracted, if you need to perform this operation yourself then on the Closed 2 brakes turn the brake lever master cylinder screw adjuster anti clockwise (see Figure 4).
-For the Mini and M4 brakes remove the pads to avoid damaging them and gently prise the pistons back with a plastic tire lever (or similar).
+New brakes will be supplied fully retracted, if you need to perform this operation yourself remove the pads to avoid damaging them and gently prise the pistons back with a plastic tyre lever (or similar).